Disney-Style Smoked Turkey Legs

 3 tablespoons dark brown sugar

-1) Dissolve the salts and sugar in the warm water and then pour it in a zipper bag.
-Let it come to room temp, add the meat and refrigerate for about 12 hours, and not much longer or it can get too salty.
+1) Dissolve the salt, Prague powder #1, and the sugar in the water and then pour it in a 1 gallon zipper bag.
+Add the meat and refrigerate in the cure for about 24 hours, and not much longer or it can get too salty.
+You can then take them out of the cure and hold them in the fridge uncooked for a day or two until you're ready to cook, but I wouldn't push beyond that.

 2) Remove the meat, rinse it so the exterior will not be too salty, and pat the skin dry with a paper towel.

-3) Smoke at 325°F over indirect heat for about 1 hour until the thick part of the meat reaches at least 160°F.
+3) Set up the grill for 2-zone smoking or fire up your smoker.
+Shoot for 325°F on the indirect side for about 1 hour until the thick part of the meat reaches at least 160°F.